coffee2code/wpuntexturize/readme.txt

 = What text does this plugin modify (aka filter)? =

 This plugin potentially modifies the post content, excerpt, title, comment text, and widget text.
+See the description for a complete list of filters that are unfiltered.

 == Changelog ==

+= 1.2 =
+* Allow filtering of the list of filters to be untexturized, via 'wpuntexturize' filter
+* Now unfilter everything that wptexturize is applied to by default, which now includes these filters: comment_author, term_name, link_name, link_description, link_notes, bloginfo, wp_title, widget_title, single_cat_title, single_tag_title, single_month_title, nav_menu_attr_title, nav_menu_description, term_description
+* Wrap function in function_exists() check to be safe
+* Note compatibility with WP 3.0+

 = 1.1 =
 * Convert `&#8242;` and `&#8243;` back to single and double quotes, respectively